 How a Government Shutdown Affects Small Business

 There’s absolutely nothing to like about a government shutdown but in recent years (and in the last few administrations), we’ve unfortunately seen them occur.
 But aside from the public loss of a wide range of services, and federal jobs, many don’t realize how it impacts small business.
-So, here’s breakdown of how small business is affected by the shutdown and ways to avoid the sting.
+So, here’s a breakdown of how small business is affected by the shutdown and ways to avoid the sting.

-Many new businesses take advantage of government funded programs designed to encourage entrepreneurship.
+Many new businesses take advantage of government-funded programs designed to encourage entrepreneurship.
 Unfortunately, when the federal government itself fails to pay its own bills, small businesses suffer as well.
 That means federally funded loans, intended to help companies are not available.

 The heavily visited federal E-verify website, that allows businesses to determine the eligibility of employees to work in the US, is also a casualty of the government shutdown.
-Companies seeking to verify employees’ legal status before they’re hired suffer since they must verify legal status prior to hiring.
+Companies seeking to verify employees’ legal status before they’re hired to suffer since they must verify legal status prior to hiring.
 Also, many recruiters put off hiring plans while those looking to switch jobs typically wait to do so until the shutdown ends.

 Federal Employee Businesses

 Furloughed federal employees are always first and hardest hit with the gut-punch of a government shutdown.
 With it, restaurants and other eateries located near the federal building, experience a major drop in lunchtime cover that they desperately rely on.
 In fact, all small businesses located near federal buildings, including national parks, tourist shops, and monuments feel the effect.